Markus Rinderspacher

 Markus Rinderspacher (born 18 July 1969 in Kaiserslautern) is a German politician and television journalist and has been a member of the Bavarian State Parliament since 2008.
 From October 2009 to November 2018, he was SPD faction leader and thus opposition leader in the state parliament.
-Since November 2018, he has been the 5th Vice-President of the Bavarian State Parliament and his faction's spokesperson on European policy.
+Since November 2018, he has been the 5th vice-president of the Bavarian State Parliament and his faction's spokesperson on European policy.

 Education and career

 Rinderspacher passed his Abitur in 1988 and, following his military service with the German Armed Forces Psychological Defence Battalion in Andernach from 1989 to 1991, trained as a bank clerk.

-From 1991 to 1992, he completed further education in media marketing at the Bavarian Academy for Advertising and Marketing, and from 1991 to 1996 he studied political science, media law and psychology at the Ludwig Maximilian University of Munich.
+From 1991 to 1992, he completed further education in media marketing at the Bavarian Academy for Advertising and Marketing, and from 1991 to 1996, he studied political science, media law and psychology at LMU Munich.
 After completing his social science studies, Rinderspacher worked as a television journalist from 1996, but gave up his profession after being elected to the state parliament.

 Rinderspacher is Lutheran and has one son.

 Politics

 Rinderspacher, who has been a member of the SPD since 2002, was honorary press spokesman for the Munich SPD from 2005 to 2009.
 In the 2008 Bavarian state election, he was elected to the Bavarian State Parliament for the first time.
 In the state parliament, he initially served as a member of the Committee on Constitutional Affairs, Law, Parliamentary Affairs and Consumer Protection.
 On 21 October 2009, he became parliamentary party leader.
 He held this office for nine years.

 After the 2018 Bavarian state election, Rinderspacher returned to the state parliament but announced that he would not run for re-election as parliamentary group leader due to his party's poor election results.
-Since 2018, Rinderspacher has been one of the deputies to the Vice-President of the state parliament.
+Since 2018, Rinderspacher has been one of the deputies to the vice-president of the state parliament.
 He was re-elected to the state parliament in the 2023 state elections.

-In March 2020, Rinderspacher proposed that postal voting without an application form should also be introduced for federal and state elections in future, after the run-off elections for the 2020 local elections in Bavaria were held exclusively by postal vote due to the COVID-19 pandemic in Germany.
+In March 2020, Rinderspacher proposed that postal voting without an application form should also be introduced for federal and state elections in the future, after the run-off elections for the 2020 local elections in Bavaria were held exclusively by postal vote due to the COVID-19 pandemic in Germany.
 Against the backdrop of growing mobility, he said this was a 'modern, citizen-friendly and sensible voting option'.

 Parliamentary role

-Rinderspacher was elected Fifth Vice-President of the Bavarian State Parliament in November 2018 and has also been a member of the Council of Elders since then.
+Rinderspacher was elected Fifth Vice-president of the Bavarian State Parliament in November 2018 and has also been a member of the Council of Elders since then.

 He is a member of the Committee on Federal and European Affairs and Regional Relations and has been his parliamentary group's spokesperson on European policy since 2018.
 Since 2020, he has been chairman of the parliamentary friendship group Bavaria-Taiwan.
 In 2022 and 2023, he was the SPD representative on the parliamentary committee of inquiry into the so-called mask affair.